rphair/frankenwallet/docs/install/internal.md

 ### Verify encrypted partitions from insecure host machine {#verify-host}

-You can especially rejoice when you see that the new partitions are also encrypted and therefore inaccessible to hackers when next rebooting into your host system; as per this view in the File Manager, and `blkid` as above:
+You can especially rejoice when you see that the new partitions are also encrypted, and therefore inaccessible to hackers, when next rebooting into your host system... as per this view in the File Manager, and `blkid` as above:

 ![screenshot](/assets/images/internal-231532.png)

-### Final step: Stop GRUB rebuild when host machine gets a kernel updateA {#kernel-no-update-grub}
+## Final step: Stop GRUB rebuild after host machine kernel updates {#kernel-no-update-grub}

 As long as your host system contains a Frankenwallet (or any other encrypted partition that you still need to be bootable from GRUB), you will need to suppress the normal regeneration of GRUB every time your OS repositories push out a new version of the Linux kernel and its associated files.

-Otherwise the GRUB regenerated on your insecure system will lose its Frankenwallet entries: and, of course, to mount these encrypted filesystems onto the host system for regenerating GRUB there would be a severe violation of the Frankenwallet principles.
+Otherwise the GRUB regenerated on your insecure system will lose its Frankenwallet entries: and, of course, to mount these encrypted filesystems onto the host system (so that a complete GRUB could be regenerated there) would be a severe violation of the Frankenwallet principles.

-Therefore the best approach is to allow the kernel updates to be installed but _only regenerate GRUB **when booted into the Frankenwallet**_... which will in turn probe for the new host kernel and insert its updated boot entry into your GRUB.
+Therefore the best approach is to allow the kernel updates to be installed but _only regenerate GRUB **when booted into the Frankenwallet**_... which will in turn probe for the new host kernel and insert its updated boot entries into your GRUB.

 The current best practice to suppress GRUB from rebuilding when there's a kernel update, according to the consistently recommended solution also summarised by Google AI ([linux disable grub rebuilding when new kernel](https://www.google.com/search?q=linux+disable+grub+rebuilding+when+new+kernel)), is:

 ```
-# sudo apt-mark hold grub-pc grub-efi grub-common
+sudo apt-mark hold grub-pc grub-efi grub-common
 ```
 which will confirm: